Janneman84/ShrinkWrapText/README.md

 </details>

 ## License
-ShrinkWrapTextView is available under the MIT license.
+ShrinkWrapText is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.